-Dartmoor Line trains will be operated using Class 150, 158 and Turbo units.
-Most trains will operate in 2-car formations, offering up to 130 seats per service and will be fully compliant with the latest modern accessibility standards.
+Dartmoor Line trains is operated using Class 150, 158 and Turbo units.
+Most trains operate in 2-car formations, offering up to 130 seats per service and are fully compliant with the latest modern accessibility standards.

-To bring the Dartmoor Line back into full operational use as quickly and safely as possible, a substantial amount of work needs to be carried out to the existing infrastructure.
+To bring the Dartmoor Line back into full operational use as quickly and safely as possible, a substantial amount of work needed to be carried out to the existing infrastructure.

-Network Rail are focused on assessing and renewing the track, bridges and drainage to allow the line to re-open in 2021 with one train every two hours in service.
-Further work to upgrade the infrastructure will enable the line speed to be increased, permitting an hourly passenger service to start by summer 2022.
+Network Rail focused on assessing and renewing the track, bridges and drainage to allow the line to re-open in November 2021 with one train every two hours in service.

 The Department for Transport have provided the majority of the funding to allow the reopening as part of the flagship 'Restoring Your Railway' initiative.